beyimjan/shell-whiz/README.md

 - Set specific preferences by adding `-p "..."` or `--preferences "..."`.
 This setting is versatile, useful for choosing a shell environment or other preferences, including the language for assistant responses.
 The default is `I use Bash on Linux`.
 - Add `-q` or `--quiet` to hide the menu and finish right away.

-The original author of the program usually uses `alias ??='sw ask --dont-warn -n --'` because he has a good understanding of the command line and knows about dangerous commands.
-However, if he doesn't understand the generated command he chooses to explain it using GPT-4 via the menu.
+I prefer using `alias ??='sw ask --dont-warn -n --'`, but when I encounter a command that I don't fully understand, I choose to explain it using GPT-4 manually.

 You should choose the settings that work best for you.